Mohammad Hafeez: Recall in 2010

 Mohammad Hafeez bowling during a 50-over warm-up match against Somerset at the County Ground, Taunton, during Pakistan's 2010 tour of England.

 In 2010 he was recalled for the third ICC World Twenty20 squad.
 His form was poor scoring only 39 runs and taking only 2 wickets in 6 matches.
 However he was subsequently selected for the T20Is and the ODIs on Pakistan's 2010 tour of England.
 He was the second highest Pakistani run scorer in the ODI series producing some solid opening partnerships with Kamran Akmal.
 Following this good form he was included in the squad that was selected to play South Africa in the UAE and he replaced disgraced skipper Salman Butt as an opening batsman in both Tests, achieving a batting average 32.50.
 He played in all 5 ODI matches ending up as the top run scorer and he also topped the bowling averages for the series.

 At the end of 2010 he was also selected for the party that would tour New Zealand and the West Indies and this resulted in him establishing himself as a regular in the Test, ODI and T20 teams.
-During the third ODI of the New Zealand tour, Hafeez struck his maiden ODI century, anchoring Pakistan’s innings after early losses and then accelerating to set a platform for a late surge; Pakistan posted a winning total and defeated New Zealand by 43 runs to level the series 1–1.
-Hafeez’s innings combined counter-attack with control on a slow, low surface where New Zealand’s seamers failed to sustain pressure.
+During the third ODI of the New Zealand tour, Hafeez struck his maiden ODI century, anchoring Pakistan's innings after early losses and then accelerating to set a platform for a late surge; Pakistan posted a winning total and defeated New Zealand by 43 runs to level the series 1–1.
+Hafeez's innings combined counter-attack with control on a slow, low surface where New Zealand's seamers failed to sustain pressure.

 Since his recall, Hafeez had averaged nearly 33 in 19 ODIs, with one century (in New Zealand) and three fifties, while also contributing 13 wickets and providing a reliable fielding presence; his most productive stand in that period had come with Kamran Akmal, who had moved to No. 3.
-Analysing Pakistan’s ODI output after his 2010 recall, in 2011 ESPNcricinfo's S Rajesh described Hafeez’s “second coming”: as an opener he averaged ~35 in 26 ODIs with six 50-plus scores and a maiden century at Christchurch, an improvement of ~88% on his pre-2010 ODI average.
+Analysing Pakistan's ODI output after his 2010 recall, in 2011 Cricinfo's S Rajesh described Hafeez's “second coming”: as an opener he averaged ~35 in 26 ODIs with six 50-plus scores and a maiden century at Christchurch, an improvement of ~88% on his pre-2010 ODI average.
 With the ball he delivered about seven overs per match at 4.24 econ, regularly chipping in wickets, and collected three Man-of-the-Match awards in 2011 (five overall).
-In that span, no Pakistan batter scored more ODI runs, Shahid Afridi matched the aggregate but in eight more games, while Hafeez’s partnership with Kamran Akmal averaged 60.70 (six 50+ stands in 11 innings).
+In that span, no Pakistan batter scored more ODI runs, Shahid Afridi matched the aggregate but in eight more games, while Hafeez's partnership with Kamran Akmal averaged 60.70 (six 50+ stands in 11 innings).
 The piece also contrasted his strong domestic T20 returns (377 runs at 47.12, SR 144.44 since 2009) with a relatively modest T20I record to that point (avg 17, SR 108, HS 46).